The Dances of the Celts

 General Dance Overview: Since it began in 2001, the dance program has offered unique learning and dance opportunities for students.
 Every year, some of the best instructors in the world -- who often happen to have been some of the finest performers/champions in their art form -- have taught at the school and performed at CeltFest.
 Our program is set within an internationally acclaimed festival of Celtic arts -- CeltFest.

-In state-of-the-art facilities at Vancouver Island University, our school provides an unparalleled learning experience for the student in a relaxed ocean view setting.
+In state-of-the-art facilities at the Canadian College of Performing Arts, in the beautiful seaside village of Oak Bay, Victoria, BC, our school provides an unparalleled learning experience for the student in a relaxed ocean view setting.
 Classes are on proper sprung floors and regulation competition dance platforms, in places appropriate for both soft and hard shoes.
 We ensure that the dance program is a comprehensive and safe experience, developing the dancer to all he or she can be, incorporating, among other items:

-Add to this great accommodations and opportunities for families to join in the festivities, classes, or to simply enjoy vacationing on the Island, and the possibilities for a meaningful and memorable experience are even greater.
+Add to this great accommodations nearby at UVIC and opportunities for families to join in the festivities, classes, or to simply enjoy vacationing on the Island, and the possibilities for a meaningful and memorable experience are even greater.

-Aside from instruction in a specific area of Celtic dance, dancers (and anyone one else who think they can't dance) can enjoy the social dances of Scotland, Ireland and other Celtic areas as a part of Ceilidh Dance, held every afternoon.
+Aside from instruction in a specific area of dance, dancers and their families (including anyone one else who think they can't dance) can enjoy the social dances of Scotland, Ireland and other Celtic realms as a part of Ceili-Ceilidh Dance, held every afternoon.

-In the evenings there are performance opportunities at the nightly ceilidh.
-In these authentic ceilidhs, there are opportunities for anyone and everyone to socialise, dance and perform.
+There are music and dance performances at the nightly ceilidhs each evening.
+In these authentic ceilidhs, anyone and everyone from the summer school, their families and friends are welcome to socialise, dance and perform.
 It is a wonderful opportunity for dancers, on their own, or in small groups, to dance for an appreciative audience.
-One night features a Wacky Jig & Hornpipe Contest, open to dancers, pipers, drummers and all other students.
+One night features a Wacky Jig & Hornpipe Contest, open to all dancers, musicians and other students.
 The only requirement is that the performance must be a jig and/or hornpipe.
 Creative costuming, zany antics and overactive imaginations are highly encouraged!

 Each ceilidh night, there is a stage, an MC, sound system and real musicians sound to make everyone's performance the best it can be.
 It is also an opportunity to not only enjoy the performances of other dancers and musicians, but to observe how they perform.
 There is so much all can learn from other performers, whether they are amateurs or pros--about what is involved in performing and entertaining others well.
 To have the opportunity to develop and practise these skills in a genuine performance situation is unique to our programme.